alberttheprince/rpemotes-reborn/README.md

 This script is where it is today because of the amazing contributions made by the following people:

-- Thank you to [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work
+- Thank you to [Tigerle](https://forum.cfx.re/u/tigerle_studios) for providing the additional code required to make Shared Emotes work to it's full extent

 - Thank you to [SMGMissy](https://forum.cfx.re/u/smgmissy/) for assisting with custom pride flags and how to stream them